Skip to content

 For this giscus comes on the stage.

-giscus adds support for a commenting section based on the discussing feature of the underlying GitHub repo.
-This is really nice, as you don’t need to a database or need to take car about authentication.
-Feel free to leave me a node using that cool feature right below.
+giscus adds support for a commenting section based on the discussion feature of the underlying GitHub repo.
+This is really nice, as you don’t need a database or need to take care about authentication.
+Feel free to leave me a note using that cool feature right below.